8 Top Tips To Enjoy The Holidays And Stay Fit For Christmas Without Undoing All Your Hard Work.

 “And what does a deload week consist of?”
 I hear you cry…

 Well, a typical deload week will mean following your existing training programme but reducing intensity (and volume if needed).
-So in these particular sessions, halve the weight you normally lift.
+So in these particular sessions, half the weight you normally lift.
 This will mean the session will feel super easy but don't be tempted to push it.

 Don’t get stuck in the “go hard or go home” mentality.
 Deploy some rational thinking.